arthur-jacquin/edit/readme.md

 - an explanation of the editing model
 - a complete walktrough of its features and mechanisms

-Read `cheatsheet.md` if you want a quick overview of the default keybinds and the name of the runtime options.
+Read `cheatsheet.md` if you want a quick overview of:
+- the default keybinds
+- the name of the runtime options
+- the search and replace syntax

 Others `*.md` files are technical notes covering specific points.